Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

 Blacks Beach is well-known for its lenient clothing laws.

-Divided up into two section, the northern territory is owned by the state park, where nudity is still legal.
+In the northern territory, owned by the state park, nudity is still legal.

 Looking for Deeper Discounts?